anrayliu/pyvidplayer2/README.md

 FFmpeg and FFprobe (binaries, not Python packages)
 ```

+Still requires one graphics library and one audio library of your choice.

 ## Optional Packages

-At least one graphics library and one audio library is required.

 ```
 opencv_python   (efficiency improvements and more features, comes installed)